jdposada/courses/content/course/intros/week2.md

  - intros
 ---

-Week 2: Systems Engineering and its Applications
+Systems Engineering and its Applications

 <!--more-->